fpvc040/lumaa-spring-2025-ai-ml/README.md

 MovieSummaries/ - Folder for movie data MovieSummaries/movie_summaries.txt — Contains the movie plot summaries.
 MovieSummaries/movie.metadata.tsv — Contains the metadata of movies including genres, languages, and countries.

+### Salary expectations:
+About $40-45, depending on the location.
+Based on past work experience + Masters.